 Posted on

-I need more specific instructions on washing vinyl in soapy water. -D.G.B.
+Very specific instructions on washing vinyl in soapy water

 As a hospital infection control officer, I am not only interested in cleaning, but the rinsing of lab equipment which will leave no residue.
+This extends to washing vinyl records.
 Could you please address the following:

 1) What you would use for “mildly soapy water”?